 Get all the fabulous flavors of traditional stuffed cabbage but without all the rolling!
 This one-pan wonder is so delicious and super quick to make.
 I’ve made it skinny by using extra lean, ground beef, and brown Basmati rice instead of the usual white.
-Delight in the fact that 1 serving has 199 calories, 3 grams of fat and 6 Blue WW Freestyle SmartPoints, and 7 Green.
+Each serving has 199 calories, 3 grams of fat and 6 Blue WW Freestyle SmartPoints, and 7 Green.
 All you’ll need to serve with this dish is a simple salad.
 Freeze any leftovers for future meals, if you even have any.
 My family ate it 2 days in a row.
 It’s that good!

 Prep Time: 10 minutes

 Cook Time: 45 minutes (includes cooking rice)

 ½ cup uncooked brown rice, I like Basmati brown rice, see shopping tips

 1 pound extra-lean ground beef or ground turkey, see shopping tips

 1 cup chopped onions, chopped